Bunni Bug Report

 shareToken.mint(recipient, shares);

-- If there are currently zero shares, the amount minted is equal to the amount of liquidity provided.
+}- If there are currently zero shares, the amount minted is equal to the amount of liquidity provided.

 - If shares already exist, the amount minted is proportional to the percentage of liquidity provided.
 In other words, supplying x% of the protocol's liquidity will give you x% of the corresponding ERC20 token supply.

-, zero shares would be minted.
+mulDiv(a,b,c) can be thought of as floor(a*b/c), so if a user were to deposit such thatexistingShareSupply*addedLiquidity was less than existingLiquidity, zero shares would be minted.
 Can this realistically happen?
 Well, consider the following scenario:- An innocent user wants to provide $10,000 worth of liquidity to a Bunni position that has never been deposited in before (since the protocol just launched, this is expected to happen frequently).
 To provide liquidity, they send a

-transaction through the public mempool. - An attacker is running a MEV searcher, which notices the
+deposittransaction through the public mempool. - An attacker is running a MEV searcher, which notices the

-transaction.
+deposittransaction.
 The searcher frontruns with their own transaction that does two things:- Calls

-on the same position as the innocent user, but only provides1 wei
+depositon the same position as the innocent user, but only provides1 weiof liquidity.
+This mints1 weiof ERC20 to the attacker. - Calls

-on the underlying Uniswap V3 pool to mint $10,001 worth of liquidity to the Bunni protocol.
+minton the underlying Uniswap V3 pool to mint $10,001 worth of liquidity to the Bunni protocol.
 In Uniswap V3, anyone can provide liquidity on your behalf by setting the recipient address.

 - Calls